Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Yellowing leaves

-Some of the causes of yellow leaves on Tradescantia spathacea are overwatering, soggy soil, nutrient deficiency, and temperature stress.
+Some of the causes of yellow leaves on Tradescantia spathacea are low light, inconsistent watering, soggy soil, nutrient deficiency, temperature stress among others.

 How to fix it